NativeScript/nativescript-cli/docs/man_pages/index.md

 ---|---
 [create](project/creation/create.html) | Creates a new project for native development with NativeScript.
 [preview](project/testing/preview.html) | Generates a QR code that can be scanned by the NativeScript PlayGround app.
-[init](project/creation/init.html) | Initializes an existing project for native development with NativeScript.
 [platform add `<Platform>`](project/configuration/platform-add.html) | Configures the current project to target the selected platform.
 [platform list](project/configuration/platform.html) | Lists all platforms that the project currently targets.
 [platform remove `<Platform>`](project/configuration/platform-remove.html) | Removes the selected platform from the platforms that the project currently targets.
 This operation deletes all platform-specific files and subdirectories from your project.